Gilbert's whistler: Description

 The adult male, which weighs 29.8-32.5 g, possesses a rufous-coloured chin and throat from its third year of life, as does its most likely closest relative, the red-lored whistler.
 Both males can easily be differentiated by the colour of their lores: black for the Gilbert's and red for the red-lored whistler.
 The female Gilbert's whistler (23.5-32.2 g) has a pale grey throat and a white ring around the eye; her underparts can be lightly streaked.
 Both sexes are uniformly brownish-grey, and have a red iris and a black stubby bill (17–18 mm).
 Juveniles (30.9 g) are darker than adults, with tinges of brown, and have dark streaks on the breast and belly.
 Immatures are very similar to adult females except for their brown bill and dark brown iris.
 Care should be taken not to mistake the female and immature Gilbert's whistler for the female golden or western whistlers where they co-exist.

-At one stage, Gilbert's whistler was divided into two subspecies: Pachycephala inornata inornata to the east of the Flinders Ranges with greyish white underparts, and Pachycephala inornata gilberti in the west with cinnamon and buff underparts; this variation is now considered clinal.
+At one stage, Gilbert's whistler was divided into two subspecies: P. i. inornata to the east of the Flinders Ranges with greyish white underparts, and P. i. gilberti in the west with cinnamon and buff underparts; this variation is now considered clinal.

 A study undertaken by Onley, Gardner and Symonds (2020) on possible larger appendages in whistlers caused by climate change (Allen's rule) from museum specimens collected between 1915 and 2013, found an increase in the body size of the Gilbert's whistler at higher latitudes, following Bergmann's rule.